 UCHealth doctors and experts on infectious diseases continue to monitor the new coronavirus, now dubbed COVID-19, that originated in Wuhan, China.
-The illness is spreading from human to human in countries across the world, but there’s no need to panic.

 For all updates and to read more articles about the new coronavirus, please visit uchealth.org/covid19